Choice of V for V-Fold Cross-Validation in Least-Squares Density Estimation: Introduction

 \section{Introduction}

-Cross-validation methods are widely used in statistics, for estimating the risk of a given statistical estimator \cite{Sto:1974,All:1974,Gei:1975} and for selecting among a family of estimators.
+Cross-validation methods are widely used in machine learning and statistics, for estimating the risk of a given statistical estimator \citep{Sto:1974,All:1974,Gei:1975} and for selecting among a family of estimators.
 For instance, cross-validation can be used for model selection, where a collection of linear spaces is given (the models) and the problem is to choose the best least-squares estimator over one of these models.
-We refer to \cite{Arl_Cel:2010:surveyCV} for more references about cross-validation for model selection.
+Cross-validation is also often used for choosing hyperparameters of a given learning algorithm.
+We refer to \citet{Arl_Cel:2010:surveyCV} for more references about cross-validation for model selection.

+Model selection can target two different goals: (i) \emph{estimation}, that is, minimizing the risk of the final estimator, which is the goal of AIC and related methods, or (ii) \emph{identification}, that is, identifying the smallest true model in the family considered, assuming it exists and it is unique, which is the goal of BIC for instance; see the survey by \citet{Arl_Cel:2010:surveyCV} for more details about this distinction.
+These two goals cannot be attained simultaneously in general \citep{Yan:2005a}.

+We assume throughout the paper that the goal of model selection is estimation.
+We refer to \citet{Yan:2006,Yan:2007b} and \citet{Cel:2008} for some results and references on cross-validation methods with an identification goal.